April 27

 "True" Commercial Grade Induction Burners

-As with most purchases, you have to pay attention to the details if you want to buy well.
-Not all induction burners that call themselves "commercial" or "professional" are actually commercial grade induction burners.
-Rather, they use the word "commercial" or "professional" as a marketing tool that doesn't say anything about the quality of the product.
-Even worse, these are often higher-priced than other consumer-grade burners, with little or no difference in build quality or performance.
+Not all induction burners labeled "commercial" or "professional" are actually commercial grade.
+They use the word "commercial" or "professional" as a marketing term.
+Even worse, these are often higher-priced than other consumer-grade burners, with little or no difference in build quality or temperature control.

 How can you tell you're getting a true commercial grade burner?
-First you have to understand the differences (e.g., build quality, weight, temperature controls, temperature range, fans, etc.).
-Then you have to read the specifications to see past the marketing jargon to find out what you're really getting.
+First you have to understand the differences (e.g., build quality, weight, temperature controls, temperature range, fans, etc.--as discussed above).
+Then you have to read the specifications to see past the marketing jargon.
 Reading user reviews can help, but you have to be thorough, making sure to read the reviews carefully--especially the bad reviews.

 In short, you have to do your research.

-The only other alternative is to find a reviewer you trust, and take their recommendations.
+It's helpful to find a reviewer you trust, and take their recommendations.
 (Like us!)
 But even here, you have to be careful.
-A lot of review sites, in particular those that don't specialize in induction technology, simply don't know what to look for.
-They base their reviews mostly on performance--but when they compare only to other PICs with similar performance, how can they make a good recommendation?
+A lot of review sites, in particular those that don't specialize in induction technology, don't know what to look for.

-Especially when they don't know those other options exist!
+Especially if they don't know other options exist!

 back to top